-There are certain requirements that have to be complied.
+There are certain requirements that have to have complied.
 Its thought that the first paint horse is been brought from Spain.
 A horse must exhibit a minimum amount of white hair over pink skin and at least one of the parents must be registered as American Paint Horse.
-Besides the white hair the other parts of the horse coat are markings with any shape and size.
+Besides the white hair, the other parts of the horse coat are markings with any shape and size.

 Nickname of this horse breed is Paint.
 In some opinions Paints are one of the many breeds that are categorized and registered simply because of their color, thus they are not technically a breed.
 It descends from spotted Quarter horses and Thoroughbreds.
 Their average height is around 14.2 to 16 hands they are short-coupled, strong-boned and have powerful hindquarters and a low center of gravity that makes them well-balanced.